Supplier Basics

 Standard Payment Terms: Payment shall not be due prior to thirty (30) days (a) from the date the invoice is received by U-M at the address indicated in the “Bill To” field on the face of the purchase order and is further qualified by the applicable purchase terms and conditions.
 The standard payment method is a UM-issued check.

 Alternate Card-Based Payment Methods: U-M offers several alternate electronic card-based payment methods through its banking partners.
 These programs are available with accelerated payment terms of net15 and eliminate check payments.
 Two programs are available through American Express: Buyer Initiated Payment (BIP) and a virtual card program Synaptic/Paygenus.
-JP Morgan Chase offers the Single Use Account virtual card program.
+JP Morgan Chase offers a virtual card program.

 Please refer to the linked endorsement letters for additional details and information for enrolling in any of these programs.
 U-M does not charge any fees to suppliers for participation.
 Any supplier fees associated with these programs would be governed by a supplier’s respective merchant agreement with the bank.